top of page

 3.Etc

-4.Just like the PTS says
+4.Just like the ACS says

 Now, what that means, is that we are responsible for helping students learn by..." and then we can have a discussion about those items.

-Technical Subject areas: I would suggest reviewing the PTS to get familiar with the required items.
-Many people struggle with Task M, logbook endorsements.
-Basically, you should be able to walk me through the training and paperwork process for a Private student, Commercial, etc. Common problem areas in the technical subject areas is stuff like systems and airspace.
+Common problem areas in the technical subject areas is stuff like systems and airspace.
 People don't go into enough detail.
 For example, if they're talking about airspace, they can tell me about A/B/C/E/G airspace okay, but they can't really work through special use airspace.
 Same thing with systems.
 Most people have a general, high-level overview of how stuff works, but they don't really understand the details, which means they have a real hard time answering those "okay, but why?" kind of questions.
 Again, remember that you are now the expert that students call when they don't understand how something works.

 Lesson Plan: For your test, you’ll be assigned a maneuver to prepare a lesson plan.
 We need to be able to teach it effectively and hit all the required items from the PTS.
 Remember that sometimes we need to discuss foundational knowledge or skills in order to have a conversation about the lesson at hand.
 For example, say we're talking about Slips To A Landing.
 Does that mean we need to talk about landing skills as well?
 I'll leave that up to you and how you want to present the material.
 Break it down into simple terms and remember to use those FOI skills to build an effective presentation.
 A student who has never even heard of this thing before should be able to understand it when you’re finished.
 Reference the PTS and ACS and make sure we’ve covered all required elements of the task.